GT-IMPACT/impact-front/public/en/wiki/machines/blastsmelter.md

 ##### Description

 The mechanism makes it possible to produce alloys in liquid form from a multitude of solid components at the input.
-Can work with multi-amp Energy Hatch.

 ##### General

+Performs recipes that can be seen in the NEI.

 Blast Smelter can work with a lot of programmed circuits that are in different Input Buses.
 The recipe is executed with the circuit that is in the same Input Bus as the materials.